Managing Harvesting Server and Sets¶

-As a harvesting server, your Dataverse can make some of the local dataset metadata available to remote harvesting clients.
-These can be other Dataverse instances, or any other clients that support OAI-PMH harvesting protocol.
+As a harvesting server, your Dataverse installation can make some of the local dataset metadata available to remote harvesting clients.
+These can be other Dataverse installations, or any other clients that support OAI-PMH harvesting protocol.
 Note that the terms “Harvesting Server” and “OAI Server” are being used interchangeably throughout this guide and in the inline help text.

-Only the published, unrestricted datasets in your Dataverse can be made harvestable.
+Only the published, unrestricted datasets in your Dataverse installation can be made harvestable.
 Remote clients normally keep their records in sync through scheduled incremental updates, daily or weekly, thus minimizing the load on your server.
 Note that it is only the metadata that are harvested.
 Remote harvesters will generally not attempt to download the data files associated with the harvested datasets.

 Once you have entered the search query and clicked Next, the number of search results found will be shown on the next screen.
 This way, if you are seeing a number that’s different from what you expected, you can go back and try to re-define the query.

 Some useful examples of search queries to define OAI sets:

 A good way to create a set that would include all your local, published datasets is to do so by the Unique Identifier authority registered to your Dataverse installation, for example: